Posts

 Image

-This is a true story told in the first person; however, real names are omitted because my goal is not to demonize anyone; fight ideas but not people.
+This is a true story told in the first person.
+Real names are omitted because my goal is not to demonize anyone; fight ideas, not people.
 However, this situation may soon change as all of those mentioned continue to affect my interests.
 It was 2017 when I crossed the Atlantic Ocean for the third time to attend a conference series about computational fluid dynamics (CFD) software that we distribute in my country.
 The last two times it was to take summer courses at Moscow and Kharkiv/Kharkov aviation institutes, in 2011 (MAI) and 2014 (KhAI), during my bachelor and master programs, respectively.
-This last time, I took the opportunity to meet my future PhD advisor and co-advisor, whose I contacted some months ago via e-mail to ask for a chance to develop a project related to parachute aerodynamics, a field in which I have some experience, designing, manufacturing and testing small-scale ones for different applications.
-Everything goes fine, as I presented some CFD simulati...
+This last time, I took the opportunity to meet my future PhD advisor and co-advisor, whose I contacted some months ago via e-mail to ask for a chance to develop a project related to parachute aerodynamics, a field in which I have some experience, designing, manufacturing and testing small-scale ones for different applications ( www.chuteshiut.com ).
+Everything goes fine, as I presented some C...

 When the evidence is not enough: on "inviscid attached" flows